jhuintprog/spring2020/finproj/index.md

 Each of the above classes is provided as just a header (`.h`) file.
 You will need to create the corresponding source file (`.cpp`).

 **Important**: You must implement the public member functions *exactly* as specified.
 Do not add any additional public member functions.
-You may add fields and private member functions.
+You may add fields and private member functions to any of the classes above.

 Each public member function has a detailed comment describing what the public member function should do.
 Additional details are below in the [hints and specifications](#hints-and-specifications) section.